luigifcruz/DeepSeed-MLDM2019/readme.md

 ![alt text](./phase_3/test2_confusion_matrix_training.png)

 ## Conclusions
 The tests revealed that the Test #1 have more accuracy.
+The classes 3UFI and 4PDI are lowering the overall accuracy.
+Removing them in the next phase.